 Women’s Empowerment and Education

-Reconnect with your supportive Carpe Diem community, meet fellow alumni, and dive deeper into intercultural learning.
+Reconnect with an experiential community, meet other alumni, and dive deeper into intercultural learning.
 Spend your summer exploring women’s empowerment and education in Nepal and learn how these issues connect to human rights around the world.

 This program is designed as a Carpe Diem Education Capstone.
-You’ll work with your alumni group to extend your learning journey beyond your initial Gap Year experience by connecting what you’ve been doing since to what you’re dreaming of next.
+You’ll work with your group to extend your learning journey beyond your initial group travel experience by connecting what you’ve been doing since to what you’re dreaming of next.
 Walk away with a renewed sense of confidence in your leadership capabilities and a reignited passion for becoming a global changemaker.